 Framework Layer

 Next.js has become the default for production React applications.
 With the App Router, Server Components, and built-in edge deployment, it handles most use cases.
-Alternatives like Remix and Astro have strong positions for specific needs.
+Alternatives like Remix and Astro have strong positions for specific needs (Remix for complex forms, Astro for content sites).

 Rendering Strategy